SmileiPIC/tutorials/basics_thermal_plasma.rst

 The ``ParticleBinning`` diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, have a look at the ``ParticleBinning`` diagnostics, and in particular at the electron energy distribution at initial and latest timesteps:
+Now, have a look at the ``ParticleBinning`` diagnostics in the input file.
+What kind of data will this diagnostic provide?

+You can compare the results at the beginning and at the end of the simulation:

 .. code-block:: python

-    Nt = S.ParticleBinning(0).getTimesteps()[-1]
+    Nt = S.ParticleBinning(0).getTimesteps()[-1] # the last timestep
     f_initial = S.ParticleBinning(0, data_log=True, timesteps=0 , label="initial")
     f_final   = S.ParticleBinning(0, data_log=True, timesteps=Nt, label="final")
     happi.multiPlot(f_initial, f_final)

+What can you conclude?

 ----